A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Profit Extraction Manipulations

-The 60 affected tokens reveal a concerning pattern: 61.67\% (37 tokens) were previously involved in artificial growth strategies, 34 in wash trading, and 3 LPI.
+The 60 affected tokens reveal a concerning pattern: 61.67\% (37 tokens) were previously involved in artificial growth strategies, 35 in wash trading, and 3 LPI.
 If we also consider the rug pulled tokens, this ratio increases to 62.9\%.
-This finding strongly suggests that manipulations examined in Sec.~\ref{sec:growth_analysis} often function as preliminary steps in a broader scheme designed to attract investors before profit extraction through pump and dumps or rug pulls.
+This finding suggests that manipulations examined in Sec.~\ref{sec:growth_analysis} often function as preliminary steps in a broader scheme designed to attract investors before performing pump and dumps or rug pulls.